 Using Aviatrix to Build a Site to Site IPsec VPN Connection¶

 An Aviatrix Site to Site IPSEC tunnel is accomplished by one gateway initiating the session with the other gateway.
-For this to work at least one of the Aviatrix virtual appliance needs to accessible via a public IP address.
-This can be accomplished by setting up a the public IP address on the edge router in the on-premise network and configuring NAT from that public IP address to the Aviatrix VM with a 1-1 IP address NAT.
+For this to work at least one of the Aviatrix virtual appliances needs to accessible via a public IP address.
+This can be accomplished by setting up at the public IP address on the edge router in the on-premise network and configuring NAT from that public IP address to the Aviatrix VM with a 1-1 IP address NAT.
 The only ports that need to be forwarded from the edge router to the VM are UDP ports 500 and 4500.

 On the other site, the second gateway does not need a public IP assigned to the Aviatrix gateway.
 This second gateway will reach outbound to the first Aviatrix GW (GW1)

 The last requirement is to configure static routes in the internal routers (default gateway of the Aviatrix VM) in both the sites.
 This static route should send traffic destined to the other site to the Aviatrix GW as the next hop.